-The Complete Education Solution (TCES) is a social enterprise providing independent education through our Outstanding and Good schools and our specialist services for neurodiverse pupils aged 7 to 19.
+The Complete Education Solution (TCES) is a social enterprise providing independent education through our Good schools and specialist services for neurodiverse pupils aged 7 to 19.

 Based in London and the South East, the majority of our places are funded by Local Authorities.
 We are committed to achieving the best outcome for each pupil and their family through access to outstanding education and family support.

 Over two decades of sector-leading therapeutic education and pupil leadership

 For the last 22 years we have provided sector-leading therapeutic education and a pupil leadership curriculum across our two day schools and TCES Create Learning Primary and Create in the Community services, which work with more complex pupils who need intensive support as part of our ‘step down’ model.

-TCES Home Learning provides a full curriculum for children who are unable to physically attend school for a variety of reasons, including severe anxiety and school phobia.
+TCES National Online School provides a full curriculum for children who are unable to physically attend school for a variety of reasons, including severe anxiety and school phobia.

 From Isolation to Independence

 Most of our pupils present with significant complexity and co-morbidity linked to adverse childhood experiences (ACEs) including childhood trauma or secondary trauma linked to family marginalisation, loss of homes or relationships or pupil bullying and multiple exclusions.

 On joining us, pupils will have already — on average — experienced three permanent exclusions, been out of full-time education for up to 15 months and are recognised to be substantially at risk of being unemployed, developing severe mental health problems and potential involvement with the criminal justice system later in life.

 Between three and five years after leaving a TCES school or service, 90% of our students are in education, training or employment, going on to study at college and university and pursuing careers in social care, retail and theatre amongst others.